CoolProp/CoolProp/wrappers/Delphi/Readme.rst

 CoolProp Delphi Wrapper Demo.
+Bruce Wernick
-Bruce Wernick, info@coolit.co.za
+info@coolit.co.za
-13 December 2015
+Created: 13 December 2015

 This demo is based on the win32 shared DLL downloaded from the CoolProp site.